Broadway–Lafayette Street/Bleecker Street station: IRT Lexington Avenue Line platforms

-In 1979, the New York City Landmarks Preservation Commission designated the space within the boundaries of the original station, excluding expansions made after 1904, as a city landmark.
-The station was designated along with eleven others on the original IRT.
-The original interiors were listed on the National Register of Historic Places in 2004.

 Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
-The tunnel is covered by a "U"-shaped trough that contains utility pipes and wires.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The bottom of this trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The original platforms contain circular, cast-iron Tuscan-style columns spaced every 15 ft, while the platform extensions contain I-beam columns.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
+The cast-iron columns were originally painted yellow.
 The ceiling height varies based on whether there are utilities in the ceiling; the areas without utilities is about 15 ft above platform level.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 The fare control areas are at platform level.
 The crossunder between the platforms is via the IND station.
 The walls along the platforms near the fare control areas consist of a brick wainscoting on the lowest part of the wall, with bronze air vents along the wainscoting, and white glass tiles above.
 Bands of blue mosaic tiles run above the wainscoting.
 A cornice with foliate motifs runs above each wall.
 Faience plaques containing the letter "B" are placed at 15 ft intervals.
-On the walls are placed large oval tablets with the white letters "Bleecker Street" on a blue frame.
+The walls flare outward slightly near the original entrances at Bleecker Street, where there are large oval tablets with the white letters "Bleecker Street" on a blue frame.
 There were originally four such tablets on each platform, or eight total.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by faience contractor Grueby Faience Company.

 The ceilings of the original platforms and fare control areas contain plaster molding.
+Originally, the ceiling was painted white and yellow.
+Each platform also had three ticket windows, placed between the stairways leading to the street.
 The northbound platform contains doorways that formerly led to men's and women's restrooms, with corresponding marble lintels.

 The northern platform extension of the northbound platform, now walled off, had green tiles and a darker green trim line with "BLEECKER ST" written on it in black sans serif font at regular intervals.
 These tiles were installed during the late 1950s renovation.
 The platform extension of the southbound platform had similar tiles, which were removed in the 2012 extension.